swcarpentry/matlab-novice-inflammation/01-intro.md

 seems particularly likely, so either there 's a mistake in our calculations or something is wrong with our data.

-#### Challenges
+> ## Plots {.challenge}
+>

-1. Why do our graphs stop just short of 0 at their left edge?
+> 1. Why do our graphs stop just short of 0 at their left edge?
-Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?
+> Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?
+>

-1. Create a plot showing the standard deviation of the inflammation data for each day across all patients.
+> 2. Create a plot showing the standard deviation of the inflammation data for each day across all patients.

 It's common to put multiple figures "side-by-side" in a single